 cypress-spook-witch said: hey i loved the limited lp design you did for state faults and i was wondering what the significance of the artwork was?

 It’s a brick with a knife tied on it.

 Two weapons for the price of one.

-Anonymous asked: 10 reasons why it wasn't enough?
+Anonymous said: 10 reasons why it wasn't enough?

 The “Ten Reasons” relates to Paul Baribeau’s “Ten Things” which are never enough.

 I met Ashlee in the Penland cafeteria my freshman year of college.
 She was wearing a Radiohead t-shirt and had bright blue eyes.
 The way she walked was a funny little scurry, that in some way offset her wild, fun and completely non-mousey personality well.
 Neither of us quite fit in at the southern Baptist university but we fit in together and were immediately inseparable.
 She transferred back west to California mid-year (it was a terrible and tearful farewell) but we kept in touch with a shared online journal.
 In it, she chronicled her life in San Francisco and her growing adoration of a boy named Juan, and I updated her with all the news from Texas.

 About eight years later, I was in SF to shoot a wedding, and I sent a text to the last known phone number I had for Ashlee, hoping it would still reach her.
 It worked!
 She still lived in SF, invited me to stay with her, and said that she lived “with a boy.”
 It had been at least three or four years since Ashlee and I had been in touch, but I asked if it was Juan, and to my delight it was — I would actually meet this mysterious love of Ashlee’s, whom she had confessed to me so much eight years earlier.